LastGirlStanding/perform2020_Keptn/README.md

 ## Instructions

-1. Run 1-deployDynatraceOperator.sh to deploy the OneAgentOperator in your K8s cluster kubectl get pods -n dynatrace to check if the agent and the operator run properly
+1. Run 1-deployDynatraceOperator.sh to deploy the OneAgentOperator in your K8s cluster.
+Check if everything is up and running:
+    ```
+    kubectl get pods -n dynatrace
+    ```

 2. Run 2-setupSockShop.sh to install the SockShop that we will use for our example kubectl get services -n production and wait for the public ip to be set and note it down
 3. Run 3-installAnsible.sh to install Ansible Tower it will also install some job templates that we need for our handson training.